OPENDAP/OA-analysis/raw-bes-logs/README.md

+# Notes

+## To process the log data

+* Run the `process-log.sh` script with the raw BES log as input.
+Parameter $2 is the prefix for the putput files
+* Run the `extract-req-timing.py` script using the `.timing.csv` and `.request.csv` files from above as input.
+* Import the output from `extract-req-timing.py` to a spreadsheet.
+* Make sense of the data...

+## About the raw BES log files

-Notes These two log files were gathered after the 8 URLs supplied by Kevin Bean were accessed 20 times each.
+These two log files (bes-2d47.log and bes-72bf.log) were gathered after the 8 URLs supplied by Kevin Bean were accessed 20 times each.
 The accesses were run from a remote desktop machine, not a machine in the cloud.

 The bes-2d47 EC2 instance was about 2 hours old and the log is much smaller than the bes-72bf log that was over a day old.